sundaram2021/go-microservice/product-service/test.md

 | `PUT`  | `/products/:id`      | Yes           | Update an existing product        |
 | `DELETE`| `/products/:id`     | Yes           | Delete a product                  |

-Let me know if you encounter any issues during testing or need further adjustments!